e-renault/ErwanEngine2/readme.md

 **This is an early buggy access**

-/!\ The program can lead to a high CPU and GPU T° since it has not be designed to take care of hardware capabilities.
+/!\ The program can lead to a high CPU and GPU T°, sometimes even without moving.

 ## Install
 You would probably need to install :